-Ukraine closes border to all Russian males between 16 and 60
+Ukraine bars entry to Russian males, upping ante in conflict

-KIEV, Ukraine (AP) — Ukrainian officials on Friday barred Russian males between the ages of 16 and 60 from traveling to the country in the latest escalation of tensions between the neighbors.
+KIEV, Ukraine (AP) — Ukrainian officials on Friday upped the ante in the growing confrontation with Russia, announcing a travel ban for most Russian males and searching the home of an influential cleric of the Russian Orthodox Church.

 The long-simmering conflict bubbled over Sunday when Russian border guards rammed into and opened fired on three Ukrainian vessels near the Crimean Peninsula, which Moscow annexed in 2014.
 The vessels were trying to pass through the Kerch Strait on their way to the Sea of Azov.
-The Russians then captured the ships and their 24-member crew.
+The Russians then captured the ships and 24 crew members.

 The Ukrainian parliament on Monday adopted the president’s motion to impose martial law in the country for 30 days in the wake of the standoff.